bayyangjie/Data-Analytics-for-Decision-Makers/index.md

 ![Image 18](https://github.com/bayyangjie/Data-Analytics-for-Decision-Makers/blob/main/Pictures/Picture%2018.png)

-Based on the tree diagram shown above, the prediction shows that in order for a hotel to receive a 5-star rating, the combination of feature characteristics that a hotel should have are as follows:
+Based on the tree diagram shown above, the prediction shows that for a hotel to receive a 5-star rating, the combination of feature characteristics that a hotel should have are as follows:
 - a pool
-- more than 1255 rooms (more than 4004 rooms OR total rooms must be at least between 3014 and or equals to 3957)
+- more than 1255 rooms (more than 4004 rooms OR total rooms must be at least between 3014 and or equal to 3957)

 # Discussion/Evaluation and Conclusion
 Key pattern: